LayanAhmad04/resume-checker/README.md

 ### Error Handling
 - If OpenAI returns invalid JSON or fails, fallback scoring (neutral 0.5 per criterion) is used to maintain continuity.

-## Workflow
-- A candidate’s resume is uploaded.
-- The backend forwards the file to /process on the parser service.
-- The parser extracts the resume text, candidate name, and email, then queries the job criteria, calls OpenAI for scoring, and finally saves all results including subscores, reasons, total score, and justification to the candidates table.
-- The frontend displays the parsed resume data and the computed AI score.

 ## Development Challenges
 1. Multi-Service Coordination